-Despite the headlines you may read, Sri Lanka is safer than the media may have you believe (I was in Sri Lanka during the explosions)
+Despite the headlines you may read, Sri Lanka is safer than the media may have you believe (I was in Sri Lanka during the recent explosions)

 I first learned to surf when I was in Sri Lanka and also spent a month biking around.
 Indians get 30 days multiple entry visa for Sri Lanka, once they apply for the ETA (takes about 10 mins to process).

 Ever wanted to explore the Sahara Desert or live in a cave?
 Well head down to Tunisia and you’ll get to experience a mix of Arab and French culture.
 Indians get 90 days visa-free access to Tunisia.

 Indians can apply for an Electronic Travel Authorization and get 14 days in Hong Kong.